junxit/us-congress-bills-113/metadata.md

 - 2014-12-03 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H8342)
 - 2014-12-03 — The previous question was ordered pursuant to the rule. (consideration: CR H8340)
 - 2014-12-03 — The rule provides for a closed rule for H.R.
 5771 and H.R.
 647.
+- 2014-12-08 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2014-12-09 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 627.
+- 2014-12-09 — Senate amendment submitted